webplatform/docs/tutorials/Lesser_-_known_semantic_elements/index.md

 == Introduction ==

-In this article of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] we will look at some of the more obscure and less well-known and used semantic elements in HTML.
+In this article we will look at some of the more obscure and less well-known and used semantic elements in HTML.
 We’ll look at marking up programming code, interaction with computers, citations and abbreviations, showing changes made to documents and